twixson/tpdmethods/README.md

 After estimating the TPD we need to fit a model to the data.
 We will use the extremes analogue to the innovations algorithm to fit a transformed-linear moving average (TL-MA) model up to order `q = 20`.
+This function automatically checks if the inputted `tpd` object was generated assuming an alpha of 2, if it does not then the algorithm does not hold.
 We will visually compare the plot of the fitted TPD function to the empirical TPD function to determine which model to retain.

 ``` r
 set.seed(1982374)